KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-03/open-your-reality-larson-attribution-shield.md

 **What Larson Actually Proposed:**

-Larson treated motion as fundamental but did not claim structure is derivative.
+Larson treated motion as fundamental but did not eliminate structure from his ontology.
 He proposed spatial and temporal reference frames (which are structural) as the context in which motion occurs.

 **The Video's Error:**